Hox8/IBPatcher/ModFormat.md

-# Mod format documentation

-This document provides everything you need to know to

 # INI format
 The .INI format was designed by Niko_KV and released on the 8th of October, 2022.
 It is a flat structure where multiple patches belong to a single mod file.
 Metadata exists as comments at the start of a file describing the Mod's name, game, author, and date.
 It has been superseded by the .JSON format, but remains available for backwards compability and convenience for modders.